stefanie-baerthel/combinatorial_treatment_analysis/README.md

   - Overlay_treatment_preprocessing_V02-sb.ipynb includes integration of all scRNA-seq data sets, quality control (filtering), normalization and batch correction as well as leiden clustering and initial annotation of the data set.
   - Overlay_treatment_preprocessing_t_cells_bbknn_V01-sb.ipynb includes integration of all scRNA-seq data sets and extraction of T cell clusters, quality control (filtering), normalization and batch correction as well as leiden clustering.
+  - Overlay_treatment_preprocessing_tumor_cells_bbknn_V01.ipynb includes integration of all scRNA-seq data sets and extraction of Tumor cell clusters, quality control (filtering), normalization and batch correction as well as leiden clustering.